 What to Do If You Overdose on Ativan and Alcohol

-If you combine alcohol and Ativan, which are both tranquilizers, you face an increased risk of overdose.
+After combining alcohol and Ativan, which are both tranquilizers, you face an increased risk of overdose.
 If you take both drugs and fear that you may have overdosed, it’s crucial to act quickly.
 In the case of an Ativan overdose, you should call 911.
 You will likely need to be administered a drug called flumazenil, which is only available via intravenous care at the hospital.
 If you’re unsure what to do, you can also call the Poison Control Center at 1-800-222-1222 for advice.

 How to Overcome an Addiction to Ativan or Alcohol

 Purposely using Ativan and alcohol at the same time may be a sign of a substance use disorder.
 Whether you are addicted to lorazepam specifically or benzos generally, it is crucial to get the help and support you need.
-Likewise, if you are abusing alcohol and concerned that you may be addicted, it’s vital to seek treatment right away.
+Likewise, if you are abusing alcohol and have concerns that you may be addicted, it’s vital to seek treatment right away.
 The first step in overcoming an addiction is admitting that you have a problem.

 We offer a variety of evidence-based treatments, including cognitive-behavioral therapy.
 Our facility also offers services for patients with dual diagnoses, such as an alcohol or benzo addiction co-occurring with major depression or anxiety.
 Therefore, you can find the right level and type of treatment for any substance use disorder that you may be experiencing.